 For more information on dataset quotas and limits, see Quotas and limits.

-Dataset storage billing models
+Storage billing models

-When you set your storage billing model to use physical bytes, the total storage costs you are billed for include the bytes used for time travel storage.
+When you set your storage billing model to use physical bytes, the total active storage costs you are billed for include the bytes used for time travel and fail-safe storage.
 You can configure the time travel window to balance storage costs with your data retention needs.
 For more information on forecasting your storage costs, see Forecast storage billing.

 You are not charged for creating, updating, or deleting a dataset.

 For more information on BigQuery pricing, see Pricing.